-135 National Railway Museum, York
+136 National Railway Museum, York

-Address: Leeman Road, York YO26 4XJ Web: www.railwaymuseum.org.uk Tel: 0333 0161010 Hours: Wed-Sun 10am-5pm; daily during school holidays Dates: closed 24-26 Dec Entry: free; tickets must be booked in advance of your visit
+Address: Leeman Road, York YO26 4XJ Web: www.railwaymuseum.org.uk Tel: 0333 00580058 Hours: daily 10am-5pm Dates: closed 24-26 Dec Entry: free; booking in advance recommended

-The UK's largest railway museum has giant halls full of steam and diesel engines including Mallard, the world's fastest steam locomotive, a replica of Stephenson's Rocket and the world's finest collection of royal carriages.
+The UK's largest railway museum has giant halls full of steam and diesel engines including Mallard, the world's fastest steam locomotive and a replica of Stephenson's Rocket.
 Covering two hundred years of history, the museum explores the pivotal role railways played in our industrial development and the extent to which they permeated society, from transporting royalty in sumptuous elegance to providing work for the masses.
 You'll be impressed by the sheer quantity of fascinating railway objects on display and the knowledge, enthusiasm and helpfulness of the staff and volunteers.